 - Check with your local and state governments including the following organizations:

-They should be able to provide insights into the reputation, reliability and past business performance of potential vendors located anywhere in the greater Seattle metropolitan area.
-Plus it is fast, efficient and cheap (not including your time.)
+They should be able to provide insights into the reputation, reliability, and past business performance of potential vendors located anywhere in the greater Seattle metropolitan area.
+Plus it’s fast, efficient and easy to access.

 On site meetings help with estimating the scale, scope and overall size of the project, while providing an opportunity to meet the contractor in person.